 Safety appeared as a real consideration at this time, and the Avenger was amongst the first cars which made some attempt to meet the challenge.
 The front is crumple zoned, the cabin is immensely strong, the interior and particularly the dash is heavily padded, the rear view mirror detaches from roof if struck, and the windscreen is toughened glass.

-of the styling of the finished product.
+of the finished product.

 Another design aim was that the car would be easy to service all over the world.
 It all comes apart and goes back together with delightful ease, and many engine jobs can be achieved with the engine in place.
 I once fitted a water pump in half an hour, it's just so easy to work on.
 The engine sump can be removed without removal of the engine, so allowing for straightforward replacement of bearings, oil pump and other components.